NahomAl/Games/README.md

 - **Tic-Tac-Toe**: Classic 2-player or vs AI mode.
 Try to get three in a row—horizontally, vertically, or diagonally! ❌⭕
 - **Snake**: Guide the snake, eat food, and avoid walls and yourself.
 Choose your difficulty: Easy, Medium, or Hard! 🐍
+- **Tetris**: Stack falling blocks, clear lines, and aim for a high score!
+Classic arcade action with adjustable speed. 🟦⬜

 ---